Sean, you want to be a part of the program this Monday?

 I doubt it.

-Yeah, and in some cases years.
+Yeah, and in some cases, years.

-In the case of Russia collusion.
+Years, yeah, in the case of Russia Collusion.

 Where did we just see that?

-Recently we just saw that testimony come out from the IRS whistleblowers who were told, don't ask about the big guy.
+Recently, we just saw that testimony come out from the IRS whistleblowers who were told, don't ask about the big guy, don't ask about Joe Biden.

 You can't interview these people.

-If you don't want the if you don't want to find out what's going on, you prevent people from asking or interviewing the witnesses, and that appears to be what went on with the Secret Service.
+If you don't want to find out what's going on, you prevent people from asking or interviewing the witnesses.

 All right.

-Yeah, the uh two F uh the two IRS whistleblowers, Gary Shapley, we know his name, his subordinate, we haven't known his name, but on Wednesday we expect his name to become public, and we're gonna see both men, their faces, their images, and their testimony in an open hearing before Congressman James Comer.
+Yeah, the two IRS whistleblowers, Gary Shapley, we know his name, his subordinate, we haven't known his name, but on Wednesday, we expect his name to become public.

 Now, a little breaking news on this.